projectbuendia/client/README.md

 `ANDROID_HOME` is usually `/opt/android-sdk-linux` on a Linux machine and `~/Library/Android/sdk` on a Mac.

 To build the client from the command line, go to the root of your `client` repo and run `./gradlew clean assembleDebug`.
 The resulting apk will be at `app/build/outputs/apk/app-debug.apk`.

-## Hardware

-In the field, we use [Sony Xperia Z2](http://www.sonymobile.com/gb/products/tablets/xperia-z2-tablet/) tablets.
-These are a good choice because they are waterproof, have a great screen, and have a reasonably-new version of Android.

-For development we recommend you at least use a 10" tablet.
-The Sony tablet mentioned above would be ideal, but you could try another device or emulator (e.g. a Nexus 9 or Nexus 10) with a sufficient resolution (the app is designed for 1920x1200).